 Are These Herbal Nootropics As Potent as Adderall?

-The subjective focus and concentration benefits one achieves from an exogenous compound will all depend on the individual.
+The subjective focus and concentration benefits one achieves from a supplement or medication will all depend on the individual.
 Every person responds slightly differently to every compound.
 However as a general rule, most herbal nootropics aren’t as powerful as Adderall.

-There are also a host of nootropic technologies being developed, and these hardware devices, while still nascent, may in five years be able to target cognitive function in novel ways not achievable through supplementation.
+There are also a host of nootropic technologies being developed recently, and these hardware devices, while still nascent, may in five years be able to target cognitive function in novel ways not achievable through supplementation.